A revolutionary book on mindfulness that could be applied to every aspect of life.

 2) Welcoming New Information

-On the other hand, if behaviors come from a mindful state of listening or watching, welcoming new information will likely be more effective.
+In contrast, if behaviors come from a mindful state of listening or watching, welcoming new information will likely be more effective.

 3) More than one view

-As spiritual teacher, and author Eckhart Tolle put it, “once you become mindfully aware of other views than your own, it sets you free as the observer.”
+Spiritual teacher, and author, Eckhart Tolle reminds us that, “Once we become mindfully aware of other views than our own, it sets us free as the observer.”
+Since trying out different perspectives gives us the informed options for responding to a situation.

 Control over context: The Birdman of Alcatraz

-One empty, grim day, followed the next as he stared at the flocks of birds flying outside his window.
+The Birdman of Alcatraz was sentenced to life in prison with no hope of reprieve.
+All the world was cut off from him.
+One empty, grim day, followed the next, as he stared at the flocks of birds flying outside his window.

 One morning a crippled sparrow happened to trap in his cell.